There is no consensus on the meaning of Jesus' and Paul's discussions

 Jesus is recorded as referring specifically to some listeners who were

-the coming of the Kingdom of God sometime during the 1st century CE.
+the coming of the Kingdom of God sometime later in the 1st century CE.

 Jesus is quoting as saying that "some" in his audience will not "taste